logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

     :scale: 20 %
     :figclass: align-center

-As secret name enter *hopsworks/project/[MY_HOPSWORKS_PROJECT]/role/[MY_SAGEMAKER_ROLE]* replacing [MY_HOPSWORKS_PROJECT] with the name of the project hosting the Feature Store in Hopsworks and [MY_SAGEMAKER_ROLE] with the AWS role used by the SageMaker instance that should access the Feature Store.
+As secret name enter *hopsworks/role/[MY_SAGEMAKER_ROLE]* replacing [MY_SAGEMAKER_ROLE] with the AWS role used by the SageMaker instance that should access the Feature Store.
 Select next twice and finally store the secret.
 Then click on the secret in the secrets list and take note of the *Secret ARN*.

 .. _hopsworks_secrets_manager2.png: ../../_images/secrets_manager2.png
 .. figure:: ../../imgs/feature_store/secrets_manager2.png
     :alt: Hopsworks feature store secrets manager step 2
     :target: `hopsworks_secrets_manager2.png`_
     :align: center
-    :scale: 20 %
+    :scale: 30 %
     :figclass: align-center

 **(Alternative 1) Granting access to the secret to the SageMaker notebook role**